sfergusond/MACS30123-Proj2/README.md

 ## 3

-Note: instead of using boto3 to create the EC2 instances and the Kinesis stream, I just made them manually on the AWS console.
-I had issues with the IAM permissions when running trying to create those on Python.
+Note: instead of using Boto3 to create the EC2 instances and the Kinesis stream, I just made them manually on the AWS console.
+I had issues with the IAM permissions when trying to create those on Python.
+I was able to terminate/delete everything through Boto3.

 ![screenshot](https://github.com/sfergusond/MACS30123-Proj2/blob/master/q3_alert.png)